mathdroid/campusmap/README.md

 GET /rooms -> List all the rooms in JSON.

 GET /rooms/name/:name -> Returns the rooms containing the name :name (using regex)

+GET /rooms/id/:roomId' -> Returns the rooms with id :roomId

+GET /floors -> List all the floors.

+GET /floors/id/:id -> Returns the floors with id :id

+GET /buildings -> List all the buildings

+GET /buildings/name/:name -> List all the buildings containing name :name

+GET /buildings/id/:id -> List all the buildings containing id :id

+GET /floor-polygons -> List all the floor Polygons

+GET /floor-polygons/id/:floorId -> Returns the floor polygons from floors with id :floorId

+GET /v-room-polygons -> List all the Room polygons

+GET /v-room-polygons/name/:name -> List all the RP with name :name.
+GET /v-room-polygons/id/:roomId -> List all the RP with id :roomId.

+(MORE HERE)

 OPTIONS / -> Gives the list of allowed request types.